 The topic often arose in debates between Christians and Jews, such as in Paris, Barcelona and Tortosa, when Christians or apostate Jews accused the Talmud of containing anti-Christian content.
-Many clergymen tried their luck at studying Talmud, even learning Hebrew and Arabic for this purpose.
+Many clergymen tried their luck at studying Talmud, even learning Hebrew and Aramaic for this purpose.
 It was easier for them to make claims against the Talmud if they were armed with “knowledge” of its content, even if they did not always interpret it correctly.
-One of the first people familiar with the Talmud who recorded the Talmud’s teaching was a Spanish Dominican monk named Raymundus Martini (1220-1285).
+One of the first Christians familiar with the Talmud who recorded its teaching was a Spanish Dominican monk named Raymundus Martini (1220-1285).
 He wrote two anti-Jewish works.
 One of them was called “The Dagger of Faith Against the Moslems and the Jews” (Pugio fidei adversus Mauros et ludaeos), in which Martini attempts to prove the falsehood of the Jewish religion.
 The lion’s share of the book is dedicated to quotes from our Sages.
 Martini claims that the Jewish sources collaborate the authenticity of Christianity, and that the Tosefists and the rabbinic commentaries distort the truth.

 Many anti-Talmudic works were written, and the invention of the printing press enabled these slanderous works to reach wider audiences.
 The sources were usually distorted and falsified.
 Even when exact quotes were supplied, they were usually taken out of their original context, or partially translated, translated erroneously, or related to and interpreted in a modern way despite being ancient texts.